REG 05.35.01 – Mediation Procedure for Faculty and Staff

 6. Interaction with Other Policies

 6.1.
-Requesting or pursuing mediation of a dispute by a faculty member, SAAO or EPA Professional Employee may suspend the time deadlines for filing or continuing a grievance as follows: (1) If a formal grievance petition has not been filed but mediation is requested within the requisite time period for filing the grievance petition, the time period for filing the grievance petition is suspended for the duration of the mediation process.
+Requesting or pursuing mediation of a dispute by a faculty member, SAAO or EHRA Professional Employee may suspend the time deadlines for filing or continuing a grievance as follows: (1) If a formal grievance petition has not been filed but mediation is requested within the requisite time period for filing the grievance petition, the time period for filing the grievance petition is suspended for the duration of the mediation process.
 If the mediation does not result in resolution of the dispute and the employee wishes to pursue a formal grievance, the grievance petition must be filed within ten working days of termination of the mediation process; (2) If the parties agree to mediation after a grievance petition has been filed, the grievance hearing will be suspended for the duration of the mediation process.

 7. Annual Report of Mediations